Pension video

 Information session: thinking ahead to your retirement planning

-This session is open to all plan members.
-The information session provides general information on the Pension Plan, long term financial planning, wills, powers of attorney, health care directives, family law matters and retiree benefits.
+This virtual session is open to all plan members who would like general information on the Pension Plan, long term financial planning, wills, power of attorney, health care directives, family law matters, and retiree benefits.

 With respect to the retirement process at any time, you may ask for a pension estimate from the Pension Office and set up a meeting with your Pension Benefits Consultant by emailing pension.office@umanitoba.ca.